tommella90/Tommy_Portfolio/README.md

 #### How
 I used Mediapipe API to transform video-frames into landmarks.
 This translates every image/frame into a group of coordinates.
 In order to train the model, I asked people to send me videos of them doing rock, scissor and paper (separatly), that then I translated in coordiantes with Mediapipe.
 This gave me classified groups of data that I used to train various ML models.
-Aftern training them, I uploaded in Toocudesigner, This allows me to transform every frame (ideally, it runs at 5fps) into an information: rock, scissor or paper.
+Aftern training them, I uploaded the models in Touchdesigner> This allowed me to transform every frame (ideally, it runs at 5fps) into an information: rock, scissor or paper.

 #### Game
 I created a basic game as a demo.
 By toggling GameMode "ON", you can play rock, scissor, paper against the CPU (CPU moves are random).
 Since the move-recognition is not 100% perfect, to actually input your move you need to keep it stand for a few seconds (showed by the colored bars in the left-top).